AnyChart/docs.anychart.com/Basic_Charts/Bubble_Chart.md

 To create a Bubble series explicitly, call the {api:anychart.charts.Cartesian#bubble}bubble(){api} method.

-In the following sample, we DO NOT create a [Scatter Bubble Chart](Scatter/Bubble_Chart), we create a basic categorized Marker chart:
+In the following sample, we DO NOT create a [Scatter Bubble Chart](Scatter/Bubble_Chart), we create a basic categorized Bubble chart:

 ```
 // create a categorized chart